quii/go-specs-greet/README.md

 Notes:

 - Most of the code is dedicated to building the Docker image of our web server and then launching a container from it.
 - We will allow our driver to be configurable with the `BaseURL` field.
-This'll allow us to re-use the driver in different environments, such as staging or production.
+This'll allow us to reuse the driver in different environments, such as staging or production.

 ```
 === RUN   TestGreeterHandler